-Last weekend we stayed at the Novotel, Southampton to extend a festive day out into a festive weekend.
+We really enjoy exploring more of the UK and finding family friendly hotels to stay at during our adventures.
+Last weekend we stayed at the Novotel Southampton hotel on West Quay Road to extend a festive day out into a festive weekend.
 The Novotel is situated close to West Quay shopping centre and also Southampton Docks – so a great base for both travel and entertainment.

 The children went immediately to the play area where there was an interactive table to plan games on, plenty of toys, books and even a couple of games consoles – the perfect way to keep children entertained whilst the parents relax and unwind.

 What are the family rooms like at Novotel Southampton?